dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 newsgroup sci.physics.research.
 In the early days of the text-heavy  Internet, there were newsgroups on all kinds of subjects that would allow people to exchange emails about the topic at hand.
-When information had to go through a dialup modem, text was the road to take.
+When information had to go through a dial-up modem, text was the road to take.

 The unmoderated newsgroup sci.physics was a soapbox for crank physicists.
 One guy loved to write "TIME IS MASS".
 While amusing, it was not worthy of much time or mass.

 The most important feature of SPR as it was sometimes called was that Prof.
-John Baez and a few of his friends posted tehre regularly.
+John Baez and a few of his friends posted there regularly.
 Baez loved to teach, often at great length.
 There was a farmer from England who called himself "Oz" that Baez spent a big effort trying to teach some quite obscure mathematical physics concepts.
-The battlez between Oz and the Wizard were fun and informative to read.
+The battles between Oz and the Wizard were fun and informative to read.
 I would toss in my own two cents once in a while.
 Much of what Baez wrote would not stick in my brain since it was dense with math jargon.
-On the occassion when these obscure discussion did reach me, it made the time investment worthwhile.
+On the occasion when these obscure discussion did reach me, it made the time investment worthwhile.
 Mathematical physics is a difficult art, so it was nice when I felt I understood a subtle issue.

 Every community has its characters.
 A few times a year, [Lubos%C5% Motl](https://en.wikipedia.org/wiki/Lubo%C5%A1_Motl) A few times a year, Lubos Motl would jump into a thread.
 If you know Lubos, you know Lubos.
-The comments would get sharper, more biting when Lubos joined the discussion.Lubos was strongly of the opinion that work on strings was the correct direction to go.
+The comments would get sharper, more biting when Lubos joined the discussion.
+Lubos was strongly of the opinion that work on strings was the correct direction to go.
 If you disagreed, then you were a complete and total moron.
 I wondered if he was real or a bit of fiction.